Vicky McClure: Career

 McClure was approached and auditioned for a role in ITV soap Emmerdale, but decided to turn it down.
-She later joined the cast of the British police procedural television series, Line of Duty in 2012 as DC Kate Fleming, continuing in the role in Series 2 (2014), Series 3 (2016), Series 4 (2017) and Series 5 (2019) and Series 6 (2021).
-In 2013, McClure appeared in the British action-thriller film Hummingbird opposite Jason Statham.
+In 2012 she joined the cast of the British police procedural television series, Line of Duty in 2012 as DC Kate Fleming, continuing in the role in all six series.
+She appeared in the 2013 British action-thriller film Hummingbird opposite Jason Statham.

 In July 2016, McClure appeared as Winnie Verloc in The Secret Agent, based on the novel of the same name by Joseph Conrad.

 McClure starred in the BBC TV thriller The Replacement in 2017.
 In February 2017, McClure made her professional stage début at Nottingham Playhouse in the fortieth anniversary production of Touched by Stephen Lowe.
-McClure did voiceover work for the More4 show A Year on the Farm in August 2017.
+McClure did voiceover work for the More4 show A Year on the Farm in August the same year.

 In 2019, McClure starred as Nicola in the channel 4 drama I Am... with This is England and Line of Duty co-star and friend, Perry Fitzpatrick.
 She received praise for her portrayal of a woman trapped in an emotionally abusive relationship.
 Also in 2019, McClure was cast in the TV adaptation of Alex Rider, a series of young adult books by Anthony Horowitz.
 As of 2020, she plays Mrs. Jones, the deputy head of Mi6 in the show.
 In December 2019, McClure made a brief appearance as herself in the popular internet comedy series on YouTube, Charity Shop Sue, based in Bulwell, Nottinghamshire.